dingspacedong/ComfyUI-Studio-A-novelai-inspired-comfyui-frontend/ReadMe.md

 * By default, clicking the **Save** button will prompt a standard browser download.
 * For automatic organization, configure the **Output Path** in **Settings** -> **Save**.
 Ensure `share.py` is running so the app can write files directly to your preferred folder with automatic numbering (e.g., `ComfyStudio_00001.png`).
+* **Linux note:** Use a standard absolute path such as `/home/user/Pictures/ComfyStudio`.
+Make sure the directory exists or the server has permission to create it.

 ### 5. Customizing

 * **Themes:** Open **Settings** -> **Themes** to switch between presets or enable "Customize Theme" to adjust individual colors and fonts in real-time.
 You can export/import these configurations as JSON files.